Skip to content

 Data apps

-Screenshot of the analytics page for a single data app.
+Screenshot of the page analytics for a single data app.
 The columns of the table are: “Page” (with URL paths), “Viewers by day” (where each row has a one-dimensional heatmap in shades of blue-green), “Total” (with just a number), and “Regulars” (with a stack of users’ avatars).

-The page is designed to emphasize consistent and broad viewership.
+The table is designed to emphasize consistent and broad viewership.
 We show unique viewers, not total views, so that viral spikes don’t drown out steadier drumbeats.
 The color scale is logarithmic, so that the presence of some views (even by just a couple people) isn’t overwhelmed by one person refreshing a broken page a hundred times.
 Weekdays with zero views get a faint gray outline, whereas weekends are just blank, to help you see weekly periodicities.
 Hover over a cell to see the viewer count for that day.

 The “Total” column is the sum of the number of unique visitors on each of the last 60 days.
 (I.e., it is not the total number of pageloads.)
 A total of “2” might mean two people on one day or one person on two days.
 If Alice and Bob view your app on Tuesday, and then Alice, Bob, and Charlie view it on Wednesday, then the total for those two days is 5.
-We call this “viewer-days”, and it represents the sustained popularity of a page.
+We call this “viewer-days”, and it represents the sustained popularity of a page or export.

 Screenshot of the analytics page showing pages that were deleted